-When you prepare your application for divorce, all courts require the filing spouse to list a specific reason, or legal grounds, for the request.
-Some states allow parties to file for divorce based on fault, meaning you claim that your spouse's actions during the marriage are the cause of the breakup.
-Fault grounds vary by state, but the most common include desertion, alcohol or drug addiction, or adultery.
+When you prepare your divorce petition (the formal application for divorce), you must list a specific reason, or "legal grounds," for the request.
+Some states allow parties to file for divorce based on fault, meaning you claim that your spouse's actions during the marriage caused the divorce.
+Fault grounds vary by state, but the most common include abandonment, addiction, and adultery.

 Virginia is a hybrid divorce state, meaning you can file for divorce if you and your spouse can meet the separation requirements (no-fault) or, you can ask for a divorce if your spouse is guilty of marital misconduct (fault).

-Couples who wish to qualify for a no-fault divorce must prove that they have lived separate and apart for a continuous period of at least one year.
-Some couples find it easier to remain living together, even during the divorce process, but that’s not an option in Virginia.
+When it comes to no-fault divorce, Virginia has only one viable ground- divorce based on separation.
+Couples who wish to qualify for a no-fault divorce must prove that they've lived separate and apart without cohabitation (sexual relations) for a continuous period of at least one year.

-The acceptable fault grounds for divorce in Virginia include:
+The acceptable fault-based reasons for divorce in Virginia are: